 See below for more information on measuring guidelines you need to know before making your first cut…

-Measuring Guidelines You Need To Know Before Cutting The Fabric
+Measuring Guidelines To Know Before Cutting The Fabric

 Once you’ve measured your table, you can determine how wide you’d like your runner and how much overhang (if any) you’d like.